How to Become a Counselor in Oklahoma

 Oklahoma Legal and Ethical Responsibilities Examination (OLERE)

-The OLERE is a one-hour-long, multiple-choice jurisprudence exam that covers the LPC Act and Regulations.
+The OLERE is a one-hour, multiple-choice jurisprudence exam covering the LPC Act and Regulations.
 It is administered by Oklahoma CareerTech.

 (Back to Top)